tail head cat sleep

 deinstall-all Remove all installed ports with the same PKGORIGIN from the system.

 package Make a binary package for the port.
 The port will be installed if it has not already been.
-The package is a .tbz file that you can use to install the port on other machines with pkg-add(8).
-If the directory specified by PACKAGES does not exist, the package will be put into the current directory.
-See PKGREPOSITORY and PKGFILE.
+The package is a .pkg file that you can use to install the port on other machines with pkg-add(8).
+If the directory specified by PACKAGES does not exist, the package will be put in /usr/ports/category/port/work/pkg.
+See PKGREPOSITORY and PKGFILE for more information.

 package-recursive